How to Add a Business Card to Apple Wallet (2026 Guide)

 - Add it to a "Favorites" album for quick access

-Pro tip: On iOS 16 and later, you can add a Photos widget to your Lock Screen showing your QR code.
-You can share your contact info without even unlocking your phone.
+Pro tip: On iOS 16 and later, add a Photos widget to your Lock Screen showing your QR code — you can share your contact info without even unlocking your phone.

 Add a Home Screen Shortcut